San Juanico Bridge: Post-construction

 According to former National Economic and Development Authority deputy director Ruperto Alonzo, the project was initially criticised as a white elephant that was "a possession that is useless and expensive to maintain or difficult to dispose of", because its average daily traffic was too low to justify the cost of its construction.
 As a result, its construction has been associated with what has been called the Marcoses' "edifice complex".

 In the years after the bridge's construction, economic activity in Samar and Leyte has finally caught up with the bridge's intended function, and has become an iconic tourist attraction.

 The bridge was slightly damaged by Typhoon Haiyan, locally known as Super Typhoon Yolanda, in November 2013 but was quickly repaired and reopened within the month.

 The Samar provincial government proposed a project to install LED lights in the bridge, with timed lighting effects for select occasions as an effort to boost tourism between Leyte and Samar islands.
 The project dubbed as the San Juanico Bridge Lighting Project was approved by the Tourism Infrastructure and Enterprise Zone Authority in January 2018.
 The implementation of the lighting project has experienced delays.
 The groundbreaking for the project took place on 26 July 2019, with completion projected for December 2019 or January 2020.
 The completion of the project however has been delayed.
 The bridge was successfully lit up for the first time on 20 October 2022.

 In May 2025, the DPWH imposed a 3-ton axle load limit on the San Juanico Bridge due to structural concerns.
 RORO routes were used as alternatives.
 Pedestrians were banned from crossing the bridge and would be ferried by light vehicles instead.
 The partial closure prompted the declaration of states of emergency in Samar Province on May 20 and in Tacloban on May 29, and fuel shortages in parts of Samar Island.
 On May 21, Department of Public Works and Highways secretary Manuel Bonoan announced plans to build a longer bridge measuring 2.6 kilometers near the San Juanico Bridge that would be funded through official development assistance from Japan.
 The National Disaster Risk Reduction and Management Council estimated that repairs on the bridge would cost approximately P7 billion, while monthly economic losses from its partial closure could reach up to P600 million.
 On June 5, President Bongbong Marcos declared a state of calamity in Eastern Visayas due to the repairs.
-The bridge is projected to fully reopen by December 2025.
+The bridge was reopened to vehicles with a weight not exceeding 15 tons in December 2025.